rschwass/pam-sploit/README.md

 ## USAGE:

-The modules sends username, password, remote host (if applicable), and service to a hex string Then that hex string is either saved to a file or sent to an executable on the server.
+The modules sends username, password, remote host (if applicable), and service to a hex string.
+Then that hex string is either saved to a file or sent to an executable on the server.

 ### To log to file